testbenchcc/markdown-notes-app/README.md

 ### Tree and navigation (from `app.js`)

-- Tree is currently rendered manually from the `/api/tree` JSON:
+- Tree is rendered using **Fancytree** backed by the `/api/tree` JSON:
-  - Each node becomes DOM elements with classes like `tree-item folder` or `tree-item note` and `data-path` attributes.
+  - API nodes are mapped to Fancytree nodes with folder, note, and image classes for icons and styling.
-  - Expanded folders are tracked via a `Set` of paths and restored on reload.
+  - Expand/collapse state is persisted via the `persist` extension and restored on reload.
-  - Context menu overlay supports actions like new folder/note, rename, delete, expand/collapse, and gitignore management (per roadmap).
+  - Context menu overlay supports actions like new folder/note, rename (via F2 or explicit menu actions), delete, expand/collapse, and gitignore management (per roadmap).
+  - The tree data is refreshed on startup, after create/rename/delete operations, and whenever the window regains focus so external filesystem changes appear automatically.

 - Search integration:
   - Search box issues `GET /api/search?q=...`.